heheda12345/MagPy-AE/README.md

     * CUDA 11.8 (Fully tested, other versions may work)

 * Install dependencies
-The README.md in frontend repo only provides the guide to run DeepVisor.
+The README.md in frontend repo only provides the guide to run MagPy.
 More dependencies are needed to reproduce the results in this paper.
 Please use the following steps to step up the environment.

     ```bash
     cd $AE_DIR && pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html && cd ..